 When transitioning from Keras to PyTorch, you'll find that the fundamental building blocks of neural networks, layers, have direct counterparts.
 While the underlying principles are similar, the naming conventions, parameterization, and some default behaviors can differ.
-This section will guide you through implementing common layer types like Dense (Linear), Convolutional (Conv2D), and Recurrent (LSTM) layers in PyTorch, drawing comparisons to their Keras equivalents.
+Here are implementations of common layer types like Dense (Linear), Convolutional (Conv2D), and Recurrent (LSTM) layers in PyTorch, drawing comparisons to their Keras equivalents.

 Differences and Similarities: